What Is Taxable Income and How Does It Affect Your Taxes?

 Taxable income is the amount of your income that is subject to federal income tax.
 In other words, it is not your paycheck amount, not your gross income, and not your adjusted gross income (AGI).
 Instead, it is the final number calculated after subtracting all eligible deductions from your AGI.

 Think of it this way: the IRS does not tax every dollar you earn.
-Rather, the tax system allows certain deductions and adjustments that reduce the amount of income that is actually used to calculate your tax.
-As a result, the remaining amount is your taxable income.
+The tax system allows certain deductions and adjustments that reduce the amount of income actually used to calculate your tax.
+The remaining amount is your taxable income.

 This concept matters because it directly determines how much tax you owe.
-For example, two people earning the same salary can have very different tax bills depending on their deductions, filing status, and adjustments.
+Two people earning the same salary can have very different tax bills depending on their deductions, filing status, and adjustments.

 2. How Taxable Income Is Calculated

 The calculation follows a clear step-by-step path.
-Below is the basic formula:
+Here is the basic formula:

 The Formula